-During March 2020, a global pandemic was declared by the World Health Organization related to the rapidly growing outbreak of a novel strain of coronavirus (COVID-19).
-The pandemic has significantly impacted the economic conditions in the U.S. as federal, state and local governments reacted to the public health crisis.
-The pandemic continues to challenge economic recovery through 2023.
-The State of Wyoming has seen improvement in revenues due to high energy prices but the labor market is still slow to recover.
-While supply chain issues have lessened during 2023, there still remains some adverse impact to WYDOT.
+The coronavirus (COVID-19) pandemic has significantly impacted the economic conditions in the U.S. as federal, state and local governments reacted to the public health crisis.
+The State of Wyoming has seen improvement in revenues due to high energy prices and while the labor market is improving, it is still slow to recover.
+The supply chain issues have improved, however, the cost of materials continues to increase.
 WYDOT has continued to experience the challenge of employee recruitment in attempting to fill vacancies with qualified applicants impacting daily operations and project timelines.

 WYDOT will continue to see increases of Federal Formula dollars as a result of IIJA, commonly referred to as the Bipartisan Infrastructure Bill (BIL).
-An annual average received of approximately \$100.00 million is anticipated.
-Based on the 2020 study undertaken by WYDOT and subsequently adjusted, additional federal dollars will help to reduce the annual unfunded transportation needs of \$406.70 million.
-However, this will require additional state match which puts further strain on WYDOT's state funding.
+The annual average received of approximately \$100.00 million is anticipated to continue through fiscal year 2026.
+Based on the 2020 study undertaken by WYDOT and subsequently adjusted, additional federal dollars will help to reduce the annual unfunded transportation needs of \$411.32 million.
+However, this will require additional state match, which puts further strain on WYDOT's state funding.